Table of Contents

 The POD Go is a great new addition to the Line 6 catalog.
 It is very easy to learn to use and has some great sounds and features.
 For the price, you really cannot go wrong here.
 It can simplify your rig when you need something small, light, and easy to carry around.

 If you own a Helix, you might be disappointed as some of the more powerful features are not found in the POD Go.
 Although that was the plan according to Line 6.
 They went for a simple-to-use multi-effect processor with a smaller price tag.

 I give this unit a thumbs up!
 There is a ton of things it can do and so many features that any player would benefit greatly!
-The new POD Go will surely take the POD line in a great new direction!
+The new POD Go will surely take this line in a great new direction!

 What effects does POD Go have?